Garrett Brock Trapnell: Attempted breakouts

-On December 21, 1978 Robin Oswald, the 17-year-old daughter of Barbara Ann Oswald, hijacked TWA Flight 541 and demanded that Trapnell be freed or she would detonate dynamite that was strapped to her body.
+On December 21, 1978, Robin Oswald, the 17-year-old daughter of Barbara Ann Oswald, hijacked TWA Flight 541 and demanded that Trapnell be freed or she would detonate dynamite that was strapped to her body.
 Robin Oswald was remembered by the hostages aboard the flight as a "beautiful girl" with a serious demeanor, who never exhibited any signs of nervousness.
 FBI negotiators were able to free the passengers and induce her to surrender with no injuries or deaths.
 The bomb that was strapped to her chest later emerged to be a set of railroad flares wired to what appeared to be a doorbell.
-Robin Oswald was charged as a juvenile with charges not being announced as is the law in Illinois.
+Robin Oswald was charged as a juvenile, with the court records sealed, per Illinois law.